Leziate: History

-Leziate once had a parish church of All Saints, situated on a plot to the east of Leziate Drove.
-A list of its possessions compiled in 1368 mentions a chapel of St Thomes.
+Ingoldisthorpe's name is of Anglo-Saxon origin and derives from the Old English for pasture gate.

+In the Domesday Book, Leziate is recorded as a settlement of 3 households in the hundred of Freebridge.
+In 1086, the village was part of the East Anglian estates of Robert Malet.

 After the parish was united with Ashwicken in the late 15th century, Thomas Thursby, the Lord of the Manor, was accused of appropriating most of the common land for himself, by enclosing it, and of evicting tenants from their homes before demolishing them.
 In 1602 Mr Bramwell, the parson, had removed the lead from the roof of the chancel of the church without authority, causing it to become ruined, but services were still held in the rest of the building until the late 1700s, by which time it was decrepit.
 It was demolished soon after 1816, so there are now no remains above ground, and the site is a scheduled monument.
 The remains of the parish church of Bawsey, dedicated to St Michael, are also within the parish, further to the west.
 This is a grade II* listed site, as much of the 12th century structure remains intact, although the font is now in the garden of Whitehouse Farmhouse.

 Between 1846 and 1968, the village was served by Middleton Towers railway station.
 This was on the Lynn and Dereham Railway, which ran between King's Lynn and Dereham.
 When the railway opened, the station was known at Middleton, but it was renamed as Middleton Towers on 1 November 1924.
 Following the publication of Dr Richard Beeching's report in 1963, closure of Norfolk's railways began in earnest, with Middleton Towers becoming an unstaffed halt in 1966, and the final passenger trains running on 7 September 1968.
 The station building is actually in the adjacent parish of Middleton, although the railway to the east and west of the platforms lies in Leziate.